abbasidaniyal/auto-RSVP/README.md

 ``` shell
 python3 auto_rsvp.py
 ```
-Note: You can add a `--dry_run` flag if you want to simply test the tool with making RSVPs.
+Note: You can add a `--dry_run` flag if you want to simply test the tool without making RSVPs.

 ## Exceptions